How to Draw a Radius on Google Maps the Easy Way

 D) Keep this file aside for now, and we shall head to the final stage.

-Visit Google My Maps on desktop or mobile by searching on a web browser or clicking on this link: (https://www.google.com/mymaps)
+Opening Google My Maps on desktop or mobile by searching in a web browser or visiting the Google My Maps website

 • Tap on “Create A New Map” at the top.